 Background of the study

 Telfairia occidentalis Hook.
 F. (Cucurbitaceae) is one such orphan crop grown in West Africa for its nutritious leaves, oil and protein-rich seeds.
 In this dioecious crop, farmers like to eliminate male plants and keep mostly females to increase their yield.
 Telfairia occidentalis Hook.
-F is a tropical vine grown in west Africa as a leaf vegetable, and for its nutritious leaves, oil and protein-rich edible seeds.
-Its Commonly known as Fluted gourd or fluted pumpkin.
+F is a tropical vine grown in west Africa as a leafy vegetable, and for its nutritious leaves, oil and protein-rich edible seeds.
+It is commonly known as Fluted gourd or fluted pumpkin.
 It is a member of the Family Cucurbitaceae, It originated from Southern Nigeria, and the species is mostly cultivated in West Africa for its nutritious and edible leaves as well as healthy oils and protein-rich seeds ( Akoroda 1990, Badifu 1993).
-It is also Cultivated in Southern Nigeria where it is used primarily used in soups and herbal medicines .
-The Leaves Contain a high quantity of antioxidants, hepatoprotective and antimicrobial properties (Nwanns et al., 2008): Fluited pumpkin is one among the crops that have great potential, to serve as an innovative, sustainable and safe food source under climate change conditions, especially for developing countries (Dawson et al 2009; Raheem 2011, Chivenge et al 2015 ).
+It is also cultivated in Southern Nigeria where it is used primarily used in soups and herbal medicines .
+The Leaves Contain a high quantity of antioxidants, hepatoprotective and antimicrobial properties (Nwanns et al., 2008).
+Fluited pumpkin is one among the crops that have great potential, to serve as an innovative, sustainable and safe food source under climate change conditions, especially for developing countries (Dawson et al 2009; Raheem 2011, Chivenge et al 2015 ).
 Their nutrients, medicinal effects and biodiversity can contribute a great value to achieving the Millennium Development Goals and act against unbalanced diets.
 Telfairia occidentalis is a large perennial plant which climbs by means of bifid and tendrils which are usually coiled ( Ezenwata et al 2019).
 The leaves of the plant are compound, usually 3-5 foliate, with blades and petioles also covered with multicellular hairs.
-It is a dioecious flowering plant in the Cucurbitaceae family (Fayeun et al 2016 ), whose sex expression is likely genetically determined (Grumet and Taft 2011 ).
+It is a dioecious flowering plant in the Cucurbitaceae family (Fayeun et al., 2016 ), whose sex expression is likely genetically determined (Grumet and Taft, 2011 ).
 Individuals of T. occidentalis can reach a vine length of up to 4.7 m when flowering (Nwonuala and Obiefuna 2015) and female plants can produce two to five large fruits weighing 2–20 kg containing up to 200 flat, round seeds around 5 cm in diameter (Adeyemo and Tijani 2018 ).
-Since only female plants produce useful fruits containing seeds and larger succulent leaves than the males of T. occidentalis, they are considered more beneficial and male plants tend to be regarded as a waste of energy (Akoroda 1990; Chukwurah and Uguru 2010 ;fayeuun et al 2016b ).
+Since only female plants produce useful fruits containing seeds and larger succulent leaves than the males of T. occidentalis, they are considered more beneficial and male plants tend to be regarded as a waste of energy (Akoroda 1990; Chukwurah and Uguru 2010 ; Fayeuun et al 2016b ).

 The fruits are marked by 10 conspicuous longitudinal ridges and are among the largest known (16-50 cm length, 9 cm diameter).
-The seeds which are embedded within a bright-yellow fibrous endoscarp are large, endospermic and usually dark red in color (Akoroda 1990).fluited pumpkin just like other crops compete with weeds for water, nutrient and minerals.
+The seeds which are embedded within a bright-yellow fibrous endocarp are large, endospermic and usually dark red in color (Akoroda 1990).
+Fluited pumpkin just like other crops compete with weeds for water, nutrient and minerals.
 In Nigeria there is dearth information concerning weed control in cultivation of this crop.
 Herbicides are phytotoxic chemicals used for destroying or inhibiting the growth of various weeds (Ross & Childs, 2016).
 They have variable degrees of specificity and acts on different type of unwanted plants.
 According to Rossand Childs (2016) herbicides act by inhibiting cell division, photosynthesis oramino acid production or by mimicking natural plant growth hormones, causing deformities (Kostov&Pacanoski, 2007).
 Application methods include spraying onto foliage, applying to soils and applying directly to aquatic systems.
 Xtrazine, a prominent triazine herbicide, is currently one of the most widely used herbicides in world agriculture.
-The herbicide xtrazine (6-Chloro-N-ethyl-N-(1-methylethyl)-1,3,5Triazine 2,4-diamine) is one of a family of chemicals known as triazines.
+The herbicide xtrazine (6-Chloro-N-ethyl-N-(1-methylethyl)-1,3,5Triazine 2,4-diamine) is one in the family of chemicals known as triazines.